Perturbing Isoradial Triangulations: Discussion and Perspectives

 The overlap between our work and the results of \cite{Chelkak-Glazman-Smirnov2018} is restricted to the case of the $\Deltaconf$ operator, which is related to the GFF.
 Strictly speaking the authors of \cite{Chelkak-Glazman-Smirnov2018} consider the critical O($n$) loop model for $n\in[-2,2]$, but it is known that the GFF can be related to the $n=2$ model, and that there is some relation between the Laplace-Beltrami operator on a graph and the $n=-2$ model.

-On the other hand, the Laplace-Beltrami operator $\Delta$ and the K\"ahler operator $\mathcal{D}$, which we would like to study on general Delaunay graph $\uG$, are not defined in term of the abstract rhombic surface $\uS_\uG^\lozenge$.
-We do not know how to relate precisely, and in general, their corresponding discrete stress-energy tensors to the construction of a stress-energy tensor of \cite{Chelkak-Glazman-Smirnov2018}.
+On the other hand, the Laplace-Beltrami operator $\Delta$ and the K\"ahler operator $\mathcal{D}$, which we would like to study on a general Delaunay graph $\uG$, are not defined in terms of the abstract rhombic surface $\uS_\uG^\lozenge$.
+We do not know how to relate precisely, and in general, their corresponding discrete stress-energy tensors to the construction of the stress-energy tensor given by \cite{Chelkak-Glazman-Smirnov2018}.